iamFIREcracker/logfilter/README.rst

 0.8.0dev:

-- Remove `-a|--catch-all` command line switches and add a new checkbox menu item honoring the same functionality
+- Remove `-a` and `--catch-all` command line switches and add a new checkbox menu item honoring the same functionality (ISSUE-29)
 - The application does not quit anymore if the `Escape` key is pressed.
 - Add `--version` command line switch.